-TPA1340, Drafting for the Theatre I
+TPA1340, Drafting for the Theatre I 3 hrs., 3 crs.

 Students will receive instruction on the use of AutoCAD 2015 drawing techniques and how to use them in theatrical application.
 Through instruction, exercises, and projects, students will demonstrate competence in the use of computer and hand drafting.